How to leave Georgia (GA) residency?

 Step 2: Sever ties with Georgia

-Once you’ve established a new domicile, it’s time to officially cut your ties with Georgia to ensure that the state no longer considers you a resident for tax purposes.
-Here’s how you can sever your connections with the state:
+Once you’ve established a new domicile, it’s time to officially cut your ties with Georgia to help demonstrate that the state should no longer consider you a resident for tax purposes.

 1) Close Georgia financial ties